A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

-} \end{experiment} \begin{experiment} {\rm In this experiment, we examine the case of using inexact Cholesky factors $\wh B$ and $\wh G$.
-Suppose that given $A_E$, the exact noise covariance matrices $B^T\!B$ and $G^T\!G$ are unknown; we now investigate the approximation quality of the proposed RSVD-CUR decomposition compared with a CUR factorization in reconstructing $A$ from $A_E$.
-We derive the inexact Cholesky factors $\wh B$ and $\wh G$ by multiplying the off-diagonal elements of the exact Cholesky factors $B$ and $G$ by uniform random numbers from the interval $[0.9, 1.1]$.
-Aside from the Cholesky factors, which we perturb here, we maintain the experimental setup described in \cref{exp:1} using noise levels $\varepsilon=0.1, 0.2$; the difference is that here we compute the RSVD of $(A_E, \wh B, \wh G)$ to get the input matrices for the RSVD-CUR decomposition. \Cref{fig: 4a,fig: 4b} show that, when we use inexact Cholesky factors, the RSVD and RSVD-CUR factorization still deliver good approximation results, which may imply that we may not necessarily need the exact noise covariance.
+} \end{experiment} \begin{experiment} {\rm In this experiment, we investigate the use of inexact Cholesky factors $\wh B$ and $\wh G$.
+In particular, we assume that the exact noise covariance matrices $B^T\!B$ and $G^T\!G$ are unknown, and we compare the performance of the proposed RSVD-CUR decomposition with that of a CUR factorization in reconstructing $A$ from $A_E$.
+To generate the inexact Cholesky factors $\wh B$ and $\wh G$, we multiply the off-diagonal elements of the exact Cholesky factors $B$ and $G$ by uniform random numbers from the interval $[0.9, 1.1]$.
+We maintain the experimental setup described in \cref{exp:1} using noise levels $\varepsilon=0.1, 0.2$, except that here we compute the RSVD of $(A_E, \wh B, \wh G)$ to obtain the input matrices for the RSVD-CUR decomposition.
+Our results, presented in \Cref{fig: 4a,fig: 4b}, suggest that the RSVD and RSVD-CUR factorization still provide good approximation results even when using inexact Cholesky factors.
+This finding may indicate that we may not necessarily need the exact noise covariance.